cod3hunter/drop-sand-simulator/README.md

 - Docker installed on your system
 - Basic understanding of container technology

+## CI/CD Pipeline
+The project includes a Continuous Integration pipeline that:
+- Builds the Docker Image
+- Generates artifacts automatically

 ## Running with Docker

 ### 1. Build the Docker Image